Financial promotions using new media

 More recently, however, they have increasingly been using social networking websites, forums, blogs and iPhone applications.

-Earlier this year, the FSA surveyed approximately 30 Twitter and Facebook pages and a variety of online forums where insurance, investments, investment advice and mortgages were being commented upon and discussed.
+In 2010, the FSA surveyed approximately 30 Twitter and Facebook pages and a variety of online forums where insurance, investments, investment advice and mortgages were being commented upon and discussed.

 Many of these fell within the definition of financial promotions but only a few were applying the relevant rules.
 Particular areas of confusion seemed to be the differences between financial promotions and "image advertising".